paulflang/PEtab_nlme_extension/README.md

 This is a draft for a PEtab NLME extension.
 It adds the following to the existing PEtab specification.

-## Individual table
+## Distribution table

 This table is an addition to the existing PEtab format.
-It introduces a classification of individuals (most fine grained grouping) into several (more coarse grained) groups.
+It can be used to introduce a classification of e.g. individuals (most fine grained grouping) into several (more coarse grained) groups.
 Random effects can be specific to each individual or to the groups they belong to.

 ### Detailed field description

-- `individualId` [STRING]
-- `${groupId}` [STRING, OPTIONAL]
+- `${distributionId}` [STRING, OPTIONAL]

-   Further columns may be used to group individuals into different categories.
+   Each column lists the possible values for the given distribution.

 ## Random effect table